moonlessformless/ps2_cam_acolyte/README.md

 9. Start exploring the game world!
 10. Your preferences, i.e. controller selection, are stored in preferences.ini next to the executable

-**Troubleshooting**
+### Troubleshooting

 *Q*: It just says 'Connecting to PCSX2...'

 *A*: Ensure PCSX2 is running, it's a version newer than v1.7.2864, PINE is enabled in PCSX2 Settings -> Advanced -> PINE Settings and the slot is set to the default of 28011.

-Q: It says [XXXXXXXX] Unsupported Game
+*Q:* It says [XXXXXXXX] Unsupported Game

-A: PS2 Cam Acolyte only supports the games listed in the table above.
+*A:* PS2 Cam Acolyte only supports the games listed in the table above.
 Some games have multiple regions or versions - the UUID needs to match exactly.
 The [XXXXXXXX] is the UUID of the current unsupported game.

+*Q:* The exe is flagged as containing "Win32/Wacatac.H!ml" or "Variant.Lazy.432226" by my virus software

+*A:* If your Windows Defender definitions are up to date, it should scan clean, but may trigger on older definitions or other antivirus software.
+Since it opens a IPC socket to talk to PCSX2 and contains a bunch of hardcoded hex values, it's easy to see why it might look suspicious to an antivirus.
+I have submitted the exe to several places, i.e. Bitdefender, as a false positive, so perhaps it will clear up in time.
+If you're concerned, you can inspect the code and build it yourself.

 **About the Code**